vovw/lugia/README.md

 # Lugia

 ## Overview
-Lugia is a high-performance local model inference system designed for macOS, built on top of MLX (Machine Learning X).
-It aims to provide a seamless experience for deploying and running machine learning models locally with minimal resource consumption.
+Lugia is a high-performance local model inference system designed for macOS, built on top of MLX.

 ## Features
 - **Fast Inference**: Optimized for local inference with MLX, ensuring low latency and high throughput.